-Summer is a favorite time of year for many children – and for good reason.
+Summer is a favorite time of year for many children – and with good reason.
 The long days of summer provide a much-anticipated break from school and are often filled with swimming, cookouts, travel and outdoor fun.
 But summer can also carry danger for children.
 Drowning incidents increase during the summer months, and the hot sun puts kids at risk of sunburn, dehydration and heat-related illness.

 Whether your kids are enjoying summer at home, on the road or at camp, address these safety topics with your family to keep them healthy and happy.

 Summer water safety should be top of mind for parents, regardless if you have a pool in your backyard or visit a community pool.
 It only takes seconds for drowning to happen.
 Actively supervise children at all times when in or around water, and make sure you have the right equipment to keep pools safe.
 See more pool safety tips.

 Cases of heat stroke spike during the summer months, and this can be life-threatening in children.
 Prior to heat stroke, kids often show milder symptoms such as heat cramps and heat exhaustion.
 Make sure children take water breaks and wear lightweight clothing when playing outside.
 Learn how to recognize the signs of heat stroke.

 Make sure your child's car seat is properly fitted before hitting the road for a family vacation.
 Never leave a child unattended in a car.
 The temperature inside a car can rise quickly, and just a few minutes can be the difference between life and death.
 Establish a routine to check the car before locking, and see more tips to prevent hot car deaths.